Elyasdj/Prometheus-Monitoring-Stack/README.md

       - targets: ['172.16.52.40:8080']
 ```

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

----

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## 📞 Support

 For issues and questions:
-- Open an issue in this repository
 - Check Prometheus documentation: https://prometheus.io/docs
 - Check Grafana documentation: https://grafana.com/docs

----

-**Made with ❤️ for the DevOps Community**